 Input Tools Shortcut On Windows XP

 - Control Panel → Regional and Language Options → Languages tab → Text services and input languages (Details) → Settings Tab

 - If either [Language] or Google [Language] Input is not listed in the Installed Services box, then click Add and in the Add Input language dialog box select [Language] in Input language and Google [Language] Input in Keyboard layout/IME.
 Click OK

 - In Hot keys for input languages, select Switch to [Language]- Google [Language] Input

 - Select Enable Key Sequence

 - Select a key sequence, such as Left ALT + SHIFT + Key 1

 - Apply all changes

 - Test the changes – open an application and press Left ALT + SHIFT + Key 1 (or your custom shortcut) and the input tool should open.

-This tools uses mangal font for hindi and this font is accepted on every webpage.
-So you just copy paste the content on you hindi blog or in compose mailbox.
-This tools works everywhere just enable Hindi and type in Hindi everywhere like in facebook, any chat, any banking profile.
+So you can just copy paste the content on you Hindi blog or in compose mailbox.
+This tool works everywhere just enable Hindi and type in Hindi everywhere like on Facebook, Twitter, WhatsApp Web etc.